apache/flink/docs/dev/table_api.md

 {% endhighlight %}
       </td>
       <td>
-        <p>Returns the sole element of an array.
-Returns <code>null</code> if the collection is empty.
+        <p>Returns the sole element of an array with a single element.
+Returns <code>null</code> if the array is empty.
 Throws an exception if the array has more than one element.</p>
       </td>
     </tr>